Skip to content

 ParameterDescription

-Once the TCP integration is active, the TCP server starts and listens for device connections.
+Once the TCP Integration process is running, the TCP server starts and listens for device connections.
+Use netcat (nc) to simulate a device sending data.

 Select your payload type: